 Historically, it’s been the case that buyers had to be already wealthy to afford real estate as it takes years before you can liquidate and get your investment back.
-That’s now changing with tokenization, which is using cryptocurrency to split assets into tokens that t are stored on the blockchain.
+That’s now changing with tokenization, which uses cryptocurrency to split assets into tokens that t are stored on the blockchain.
 It allows people who want to invest in real estate to resell their share on the open market through secondary trading.
 It also opens up investment opportunities to people in different tax brackets that previously couldn’t.
-For a recent example of this, you can read the story on how the Regis Hotel in Aspen was scooped up by investors for as little as $10,000.
+For a recent example of this, you can read the story on how investors scooped up the Regis Hotel in Aspen for as little as $10,000.

 Housing transactions typically require many intermediaries, but that may change with smart contracts.
 Through these, the deal can be done entirely between the buyer and seller with no intermediary.
 The seller provides all information on the property while the buyer provides all the required information on a 100% encrypted and secure blockchain.
 However, this shouldn’t be taken to mean it’s the end for real estate agents.
 Buying or selling a home is still a big emotional decision in which agents can lend a helping hand.
 It’s more likely that the technology will be used to make agents far more efficient.

 Title insurance is a massive industry with mountains of data stored digitally or on paper.
 Blockchain allows it to decentralize all this data and free up time and money.
 It may even eliminate the need for title insurance.
 However, putting all titles on the blockchain would be a challenging and expensive undertaking.
 It will be interesting to see in the years ahead if any government, corporation, or a combination of both are willing to undertake it.